A List of Neon Gemstones

-While sphene's dispersion (or fire) makes it a beautiful gem, it remains a risky choice for heavy-wear jewelry due to it's low position on the Mohs hardness scale.
-It does make for a stunning collectors item or special occasion piece that isn't like to see a lot of wear-and-tear.
+While sphene's dispersion (or fire) makes it a beautiful gem, it remains a risky choice for heavy-wear jewelry due to its low position on the Mohs hardness scale.
+It does make for a stunning collectors item or special occasion piece that isn't likely to see a lot of wear-and-tear.

 A PEEK INTO THE HISTORY OF SPHENE

 Sphene is a member of the titanite family, the only one used as gem material.
 Titanite get its name from the high levels of titanium found in its composition.
 Sphene crystals often have wedge shape ends which is how it earned its name from the Greek word "Sfena" meaning wedge.
 Sphene's scarcity has prevented it from becoming more main-stream and because it isn't very well-known or popular, there aren't many myths or legends associated with its history.
 It has been prized for many years for its high amount of fire.

 DID YOU KNOW?